ShubhamLokhande7/Bike-Sales-Dashboard-using-Excel/README.md

  3. cleaning handling columns values
  4. cleaning currency data
  5. converting age column in to age bracket.
-I used nested if statement for this operation 25 to 30 age grouped as "Adolescent"
+I used nested if statement for this operation
+    - 25 to 30 age grouped as "Adolescent".
-    30 to 60 age grouped as "Middle age"
+    - 30 to 60 age grouped as "Middle age".
-    60 to 89 age grouped as "Old"
+    - 60 to 89 age grouped as "Old".
 6. create multiple pivot table to get insight of the data set
 7. create interactive dashbard using slicer